sergey-vaysman/fewdn-project4-website-optimization/README.md

 * Created a minified version of font.css.
 This css is inlined into html file.
 * Created a minified version of style.css.
 This css is also inlined into html file.
 Also the same changes are added for projects pages.

+What's changed in main.js:
+* Use getElementsById and getElementsByClassName instead of querySelector and querySelectorAll respectively.
+* Get objects from document at once, outside loops.
+* Avoid image scalling on page loading.
+* Decrease the number of objects depending on screen resolution.